Criminal convictions, disclosures and barring (staff policy and procedure)

 4. Process for DBS checks

-4.1 When submitting the job specification for a role and the recruitment pack for STONEFISH (the online recruitment system), a hiring manager should select the appropriate option to indicate whether or not the post requires a DBS disclosure (in line with appendix 2).
+4.1 When submitting the job specification for a role and the recruitment pack for STONEFISH (the online recruitment system), a recruiting manager should select the appropriate option to indicate whether or not the post requires a DBS disclosure (in line with appendix 2).
 If ‘yes’ the advertisement will contain a clear statement to this effect.
 Potential applicants need to be aware that a DBS disclosure is required as part of the application process.

 4.4 For persons who have changed their names by deed poll, a record of all previous and current full names will need to be submitted for a DBS check.